bearclaw-proxy/bearclaw/DESIGN.md

 Two new files are created in the project directory: a bearclaw project file and a python script that connects to the bearclaw proxy RPC port and registers callbacks.

+The user defines what methodology they want to use.
+A methodology is an ordered list of tests to be performed.
+The purpose of the methodology is to keep the user organized and to track what still needs to be done.

+All testing in bearclaw is performed against a step in the methodology (referred to as a methodology node), a specific task assigned to that methodology node (e.g. a location in the sitemap), and a user-defined description of the specific test they are performing.

+For example:

+- Methodology node: Reflected cross-site scripting
+  - Assigned task: Endpoint at https://example.com/target1.php
+    - Test: Look for reflected parameter values
+    - Test: Determine if parameter 'foo' is vulnerable
+  - Assigned task: Endpoint at https://example.com/target2.php
+    - Test: Look for reflected parameter values
+    - Test: Determine if parameter 'bar' is vulnerable

-The bearclaw UI offers to create a new methodology based on the [OWASP WSTG](https://owasp.org/www-project-web-security-testing-guide/).
+The bearclaw UI offers to optionally create a new methodology based on the [OWASP WSTG](https://owasp.org/www-project-web-security-testing-guide/).
 The user can add or remove methodology nodes from the UI or from a python script.
 The methodology nodes form a tree.